yevhen/Nake/README.md

 ![Nake](Logo.Wide.png)

-Nake is a magic task runner tool for .NET.
+Nake is a magic task runner tool for .NET Core.
 It's a hybrid of Shovel and Rake.
 The DSL for defining tasks is uniquely minimal and it's just plain C# code!
-Nake is built on top of the latest Roslyn release so you can use all of the C# V6 features in you scripts and even more.
+Nake is built on top of the latest Roslyn release so you can use all of the latest C# features in you scripts and even more.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/yevhen/Nake?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build status](https://ci.appveyor.com/api/projects/status/kors8n8y4r4xklop/branch/master?svg=true)](https://ci.appveyor.com/project/yevhen/nake/branch/master)